MahmadSharaf/Cheat-Sheets/Python/Python.md

 # Converts string to datetime object.
 But CSV will read this column as strings next time the file reopened, unless the it parsed into the CSV file.
 But pandas to_datetime provides more options than that of CSV.
 df['date_column'] = pd.to_datetime(df['date_column'])

+# Use cut when you need to segment and sort data values into bins.
+This function is also useful for going from a continuous variable to a categorical variable.
+For example, cut could convert ages to groups of age ranges.
+Supports binning into an equal number of bins, or a pre-specified array of bins.
+pd.cut(x, bins, right=True, labels=None, retbins=False, precision=3, include_lowest=False, duplicates='raise', ordered=True)
 ```

 ##### Subset Observations (rows)